gauntface/web-push-book/content/subscribing-a-user.md

 {{< inline-file "demos/node-server/index.js" "save-sub-example" >}}
 ```

-With the `PushSubscription` details on our server we are good to send our user
+With the `PushSubscription` details on our server, we are good to send our user
 a message whenever we want.

 ## FAQs